alexxfan/android-simple-todo-starter-jetpack/docs/data-model.md

 ### Future Release

 #### Task Making Improvements
+- As a user, I want to edit an existing task so that I can update its details should things change.
+- As a user, I want to delete a task so that I can remove completed or tasks that are no longer needed.
 - As a user, I want to set recurring tasks (daily, weekly, monthly, yearly) so that I don’t have to re-enter repetitive tasks.
 - As a user, I want to set reminders/notifications for tasks with approaching deadlines so that I don’t miss important tasks.
 - As a user, I want to create group tasks to share with others so that I can work on group projects with people.